 A number of E*TRADE Bank customers have written to Consumerism Commentary to inform me of this recent news.
 E*TRADE is planning to move its banking customers to Discover Bank.
 I have a savings account at E*TRADE but I have not yet received any communication from the bank.

 Thanks to E*TRADE’s fast external ACH transfers, the bank has earned a spot on my list of the best online savings accounts.
 Nevertheless, this move might be good news for savers.
-E*TRADE is currently offering an interest rate of only 0.50% APY while Discover Bank is offering 1.35% APY.
+E*TRADE does not list savings rates on their website currently while Discover Bank Online Savings is offering 0.80% APY as of October 8, 2013.
 This increase in interest rate would easily cover one day’s lost interest income due to funds in transit from one bank to another.

 I’m not surprised E*TRADE is exiting the banking scene.
 E*TRADE is primarily a brokerage.
 For some brokerages, banking may no longer seem like a worthwhile endeavor.
 The government is considering the separation of some banking functions with some investment functions, with discussions surrounding the Volcker Rule which would prevent the funds banks receive through deposits (savings accounts) from being used to be invested for the company’s behalf.